AJarombek/saints-xctf-ios/README.md

 This was the first public release of the iOS app.

+**V.1.1 - Safety Release**

+> Release Date: Mar 5, 2019

+The second major release for the SaintsXCTF iOS app.
+Besides for bug fixes, this release introduced a EULA which is presented to users as they sign up.
+Another major feature was the report functionality, allowing users to contact the site administrator about application problems / questionable user content.
+Both of these features were added to conform to Apple guidelines.

 Current development is being spent on other projects.
 However a codebase is always dynamic.
 Future plans include: